aallbrig/node-one-line-ascii-art-to-pasteboard-on-keypress-generator/README.md

 - Allow users to specify their own categories of one-line ascii art they find while they travel across the net

 ### Emoticon Source
-The source of emoticons are
+The source(s) of these emoticons are

 1. [Japanese Emoticons](http://japaneseemoticons.me/) (Support if you find this application useful!)